 Is Using a Rechargeable Lighter Better for the Planet?

-The next time you purchase a lighter, make it a rechargeable option.
-Here's why rechargeable lighters are better for the planet.
+The next time you purchase a lighter, make it rechargeable.
+Here's why rechargeable lighters are better for the planet than disposable plastic lighters.

 Is Van Life Sustainable?
 What to Know Before Hitting the Road